argumentcomputer/zk-light-clients/aptos/README.md

 Currently, the following benchmarks are available:

+- `e2e_prod`: Benchmark that will run a proof generation for the programs contained in `programs/ratchet/src/main.rs` and `programs/merkle/src/main.rs`.
+The goal here is to test the complete flow for our light client and get cycle count and proving time for it.
 - `ratchet_prod`: Benchmark that will run a proof generation for the program contained in `programs/ratchet/src/main.rs`.
 This program will execute a hash for the received `ValidatorVerifier` to ensure that the signature is from the previous validator set,